CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

    - `TestDataThrowsToTestCaseData<TException, T1, T2, ..., T9>(...)`: Converts test data to `TestCaseData` instance for tests that throw exceptions.

 ## How it Works

+This framework is the extension of [CsabaDu.DynamicTestData](https://github.com/CsabaDu/CsabaDu.DynamicTestData#csabadudynamictestdata) framework.
+If you are not familiar with that framework yet, learn more about it, especially about the [ArgsCode Enum](https://github.com/CsabaDu/CsabaDu.DynamicTestData#argscode-enum), the [ITestData Base Interfaces](https://github.com/CsabaDu/CsabaDu.DynamicTestData#itestdata-base-interfaces) and [TestData Record Types](https://github.com/CsabaDu/CsabaDu.DynamicTestData#testdata-record-types) of that.

 ### **Static `Extensions` Class**